This article is by Jiu Jitsu Black belt Liam Resnekov from the VT1 Academy in Australia.

-Generally most people focus too much on one type of partner, usually someone that will kick their ass or someone they can have an easy victory over.
-Think of the standard jiu jitsu class format: It involve a warmup, learning, repetition and then rolling.
+Generally, most people focus too much on one type of partner, usually someone that will kick their ass or someone they can have an easy victory over.
+Think of the standard jiu-jitsu class format: It involves a warmup, learning, repetition and then rolling.
 Your average person, unless athletically gifted, will then found themselves in a cycle of ass-kickings while they struggle to make their technique work.
-Slowly their confidence wanes and they start saying ‘Im struggling” or “Jiu Jitsu is not for me”.
+Slowly their confidence wanes and they start saying "I'm struggling” or “Jiu-jitsu is not for me”.

 Now picture this:

 (-) You warm-up and learn your technique.
 Next, you grab a partner, your (-), and you roll.
 You guide the roll to the position you are working on and then you try to pull off the technique.
 It doesn’t work as planned, so you bring the roll back there and try it again and again with adjustments until it begins to work.
 Over the weeks you can hit hundreds of LIVE repetitions of the position.